-An Example of one of the key ideas, laws of nature, or other statement made in lecture.
+Here you come up with an original example of one of the key ideas, laws of nature, or other statement made in lecture.
 In this section you must come up with your own example (you CANNOT use examples very similar to ones used in class and just change the numbers for example !!)
 The example can involve numbers but does not have to involve numbers.
+Research indicates that students learn better when they are required to think creatively and originally about physics